 On 4 December 2015, the Council of Australian Government's Energy Council released its Gas Supply Strategy to improve social, economic and regulatory outcomes.

-The Gas Supply Strategy is the Council's commitment to greater collaboration on:
+The Gas Supply Strategy is the Council's commitment to deeper collaboration on:

 - Improving information on gas reserves and production potential.

 - Improving public availability and accessibility of rigorous science and factual information.